📬 Daily Brief: Musk gets the funds

 Ms. Pac-Man finally gets her due.
 The 41-year-old arcade game entered the World Video Game Hall of Fame, seven years after Pac-Man.

 New Zealand has nearly eradicated a deadly cattle disease.
-Health officials say that only a single farm has mycoplasma bovis, a bacterial infection that has killed over 175,00 cows in the country.
+Only a single farm has mycoplasma bovis, a bacterial infection that has killed more than 175,000 cows.

 Pasta as we know it—dry and ready to boil—was born in the 1200s.
 Sicily was its hometown, but how did the food find its way to pantries globally?
 Find out in the latest episode of the Quartz Obsession podcast.